Mansehra: Ancient period

 Ashokan inscriptions: Major Rock Edicts 1 to 14.

 The region around the present-day city of Mansehra was inhabited by the early Indo-Aryans since the 3rd millennium BC, and was later a part of the ancient kingdom of Gandhara and the Mauryan Empire.
-Ashoka governed this area as a prince on the imperial throne in c.
+Ashoka the Great governed this area as a prince on the imperial throne in c.
 272 BCE.
 He made it one of the major seats of his government.
 The Edicts of Ashoka, inscribed on three large boulders near Mansehra record fourteen of Ashoka's edicts, presenting aspects of the emperor's dharma or righteous law.
 These represent some of the earliest evidence of deciphered writing in the subcontinent, dating to the middle of the third century BCE, and are written from right to left in the Kharosthi script.
 Mauryans were followed by a variety of kingdoms, including Kushans, whose most notable ruler, Kanishka the Great, ruled from the nearby city of Puruṣapura.
 During this period Buddhist art and architecture flourished in the area.